orthizar/orthizar/README.md

-### I'm a Python developer and love open source projects.
+### I'm a Python developer and I love open source projects.